Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 Sprinter Van Floor

-Now on my third Sprinter Van conversion, I’m convinced that there are very few flooring options that stay looking clean when you are living in and using the van for outdoor adventures.
+I’m convinced that there are very few flooring options that stay looking clean when you are living in and using your van conversion for outdoor adventures – especially if you have pets.

-In my third van, I chose a Lonseal vinyl product that has a little texture for grip, but no grooves that trap dirt.
-This time I went with a dirty brown color with specks.
-When it’s clean, it looks fantastic, but again, with dogs it’s nearly impossible to keep it looking nice.
+In this van, I chose a Lonseal vinyl product that has a little texture for grip, but no grooves that trap dirt.
+When it was clean, it looked fantastic, but with dogs it was nearly impossible to keep it looking nice.

 As far as floor installation, the first thing Outside Van does when building their floors is to remove the factory floor.
 They then build a new floor out of marine grade plywood and adhere a layer of high-density vinyl to the top.
 This is slightly heavier than the factory floor, but it’s a little thicker and way more durable, so there’s no flex in the floor when you place heavy features on it.